 Grant amounts for the 2020-2021 academic year are:

 |$4,000||Three or more dependent children|

 - 2021-2022 application opens August 1, 2021

 Grant timeline and process

-- The application deadline for 2020-2021 is September 30, 2020.
+- The application deadline for 2021-2022 will be September 30, 2021.
 Eligible students will receive their grant in two disbursements: one in mid-October and one in mid-March.
-Students who meet this deadline need not reapply for the second disbursement.
+Students who meet the fall term deadline need not reapply for the second disbursement.

 - Students who become newly eligible due to birth, adoption or legal guardianship during the academic year can apply for a prorated grant.
 Awards will be processed within one month after an application is received and approved.

 - All PhD students whose children live with them are eligible for this grant.
 In addition, Master’s students enrolled in most programs that award the Master of Science, and in programs awarding the Master of Architecture or Master in City Planning are eligible if their children live with them.